 This farm is a small-scale family operation committed to sustainable farming.
 They offer hay rides out to the pumpkin patch, cows and chickens to look at, and a general store to pick up fresh produce.
 Their wagon rides take place on weekends.

 Exact dates and details are to be confirmed for the 2021 season, but it seems like they’ll be pretty similar to 2020.
 Last year the pumpkin patch was open from 3:00 to 6:00 pm on Mondays, 12:00 to 6:00 pm from Tuesdays to Thursdays, 12:00 to 8:00 pm on Fridays and 10:00 am to 6:00 pm on weekends.

 Rondriso Farms is located at 8390-172nd Street which is about a 2-minute drive north of the Surrey Golf Club and Fraser Highway.

 Popular pumpkin patches in Langley include Aldor Acres and Eagle Acres.

 Aldor Acres Family Farm

-Aldor Acres is open for the fall 2019 season from September 21st until October 31st from 9 am to 5 pm daily.
+Aldor Acres is open for the fall 2021 season from September 18th until October 31st from 9:00 am to 6:00 pm daily.
+Note: Because of COVID-19, the event is slightly scaled back.
+There are no tractor rides.
+Instead, you have to walk out to the pumpkin fields.

-See the Aldor Acres website to learn more.
+See our article about Aldor Acres Farm to learn more.